 Smooth animation is not about a secret setting.
 It is about respecting the browser’s frame budget and doing less work per frame.

 Keep motion on transform and opacity so it stays on the compositor.
-Avoid forcing layout in loops.
+Avoid forcing layout in loops, and avoid allocating a tween per pointer event.
 Let ScrollTrigger own scroll work instead of raw handlers.
+Keep your smooth scroller and ScrollTrigger on one clock, and drop anticipatePin when they are.
 Promote elements to GPU layers deliberately, not everywhere.
 Test on hardware slower than your own, honour reduced-motion preferences, and clean up what you create.

 Do those things and GSAP will hold 60fps on far weaker devices than you might expect.
 The engine was never the bottleneck; the work you hand it was.

 Looking for production-ready GSAP effects with performance and cleanup already handled?
-Browse the GSAP Vault effects library for scroll animations, canvas effects, and interactive components you can drop into any project.
+Browse the GSAP Vault effects library, or start with the GSAP scroll animations collection for scroll-linked patterns that already ship with the gating described above.